nf-core/taxprofiler/docs/usage.md

 motus,db_mOTU,,/<path>/<to>/motus/motus_database/
 ```

-Bracken **must** have a _semi-colon_ `;` list as in `db_params`, regardless of whether you have parameters or not.
+For Bracken, if you wish to supply amy parameters to either the Kraken or Bracken step you **must** have a _semi-colon_ `;` list as in `db_params`.
 This is to allow to specify the Kraken2 parameters before, and Bracken parameters after the `;` as Bracken is a two step process.
 This is particularly important if you supply a Bracken database with a non-default read length parameter.
+If you do not have any parameters to specify, you can leave this as empty.

 Column specifications are as follows: